-Notice how I said ‘dynamic’?
-That’s because this blog isn’t about conventional support and resistance levels.
+Notice how we said ‘dynamic’?
+That’s because this lesson isn’t about conventional support and resistance levels.
 It’s about DYNAMIC support and resistance.
 There’s a big difference between the two and how they are applied to evolving price action.

 We know about support and resistance as horizontal lines or diagonal trend lines, but the idea of dynamic support and resistance is different.
 In fact, it’s a discipline all its own!

-The main difference between dynamic support and resistance and standard support and resistance levels is that they are constantly changing with price action.
-Basically, as price moves, so do dynamic support and resistance levels.
+The main difference between dynamic support and resistance and standard support and resistance levels is that the former are constantly changing with price action.
+Basically, as the price moves, so do dynamic support and resistance levels.
 This is especially applicable to products that are consistently volatile and active.

-In practice, dynamic support and resistance is applied to assets in the stock market, futures market, and the forex.
-The concept can be a powerful tool for identifying entry points as well as exit points.
-Take it from us, both dynamic support and dynamic resistance are invaluable for placing seemingly chaotic price action into context.
+In practice, dynamic support and resistance levels are applied to assets in the stock market, futures, and forex markets.
+The concept can be a powerful tool for identifying entry and exit points.
+Dynamic supports and resistances are invaluable for placing seemingly chaotic price actions into context.

 For instance, forex traders frequently use a moving average as a market entry point.
 Although one of the simplest trading strategies, currency traders will buy a specific pair when the price dips and tests the moving average.
 Conversely, they’ll sell if the price rises and touches the moving average.
 Although this isn’t an iron-clad trading strategy, it isn’t a bad way of entering the market with consistency!

-From a functional standpoint, we don’t recommend ever using moving averages all by their lonesome to define levels of support and resistance.
+From a functional standpoint, we don’t recommend ever using moving averages all by their lonesome to define support and resistance levels.
 It’s typically always better to confirm tendencies in price action with at least one other indicator.

 Having said that, dynamic support and resistance levels do have their uses.

-Dynamic levels are no different; select an indicator, define its inputs and apply it to price action.
-Here we have a daily forex market EUR/USD chart and we’ve popped on the 10-period exponential moving average (EMA).
+Here, we have a daily EUR/USD chart, and we’ve popped on the 10-period exponential moving average (EMA).
 Let’s see if it serves as dynamic support or resistance.

 As you can see, the 10 EMA resistance level held really well for most of the downtrend.
-Almost every time price approached the 10 EMA and tested it, it acted as resistance and the price bounced back down.
+Almost every time the price approached the 10 EMA and tested it, it acted as resistance, and the price bounced back down.
 Pretty amazing, huh?

-As a general market commentary, the price will not always immediately bounce off a moving average that is set up as dynamic support or dynamic resistance.
-Sometimes it will go a little more before returning to the direction of the main trend.
+Of course, no indicator, not even the exponential moving average, is infallible.
+The price will not always immediately bounce off a moving average set up as dynamic support or resistance.
+Sometimes, it will go a little more before returning to the direction of the main trend.
 In other cases, the price smashes through such levels altogether.

 Some Forex traders add more than one moving average to a chart and only buy or sell once prices are in the middle of the space between the two moving averages.
 This area is called ‘the zone’.
 As always, this strategy is only one way to skin a cat and does not constitute investment advice.